fieldtrip/website/faq/why_is_there_a_residual_50hz_line-noise_component_after_applying_a_dft_filter.md

 ---
 title: Why is there a residual 50Hz line-noise component after applying a DFT filter?
+category: faq
-tags: [faq, artifact, filter, noise, preprocessing]
+tags: [artifact, filter, noise, preprocessing]
 ---

 # Why is there a residual 50Hz line-noise component after applying a DFT filter?